Aram Barlezizyan

+Aram Karapeti Barlezizyan (12 September 1937 – 5 March 2022) was an Armenian linguist.

+Background

-Aram Barlezizyan was born on 12 of September 1937 (died on 5th of March 2022) to an Armenian family.
+Barlezizyan was born 12 September 1937 to an Armenian family.
 He moved to Armenia in his early adulthood.
 He began to attend Brusov State University specialising in the field of foreign languages.
 At the same time he became a respectable professional accordion player.
 He lived and worked as an academic in Yerevan, Armenia.
 He continuously developed his profession, seeking new horizons of academic knowledge.

-He is survived by his two children, three grandchildren and four great-grandchildren.
+Barlezizyan died on 5 March 2022, at the age of 84.
+He was survived by his two children, three grandchildren and four great-grandchildren.

-Work and Profession
+Career and work

-At the age of 38 Aram Barlezizyan defended his Doctorate in Brusov University of Linguistics.
-Since then he has studied the French language as his chosen profession for over 50 years.
+At the age of 38, Barlezizyan defended his Doctorate in Brusov University of Linguistics.
+After then he studied the French language as his chosen profession for over 50 years.
 At the same time he promoted the French language and culture within Eastern Europe and the Middle East.

-Prof. Barlezizyan has written many academic journal articles, contributed to various books and has written a 40,000 word (inclusive of 30,000 word variations) Armenian-French dictionary.
-His Academic Journal Articles cover areas such as word history, word developments, word variations, methodological patterns to list a few.
-Prof. Barlezizyan has also written multiple textbooks for the use in Brusov University.
+Barlezizyan wrote many academic journal articles, contributed to various books and has written a 40,000 word (inclusive of 30,000 word variations) Armenian-French dictionary.
+His academic journal articles cover areas such as word history, word developments, word variations, methodological patterns to list a few.
+Barlezizyan also wrote multiple textbooks for the use in Brusov University.